jagwong81/L-Series-Laboratory-Systems/README.md

   - Chapter 2 — Grey Zone Stabilization: How Systems Absorb Without Resolving
   - Chapter 3 — System Drift: How Grey Zones Rewrite System Behavior

+- L2-6  — The Negotiated Order of Laboratory Systems

+  - Chapter 1 — Continuity: The Continuous Negotiation of Laboratory Order

 ---

 ## L3 — Real Project Records: Interfaces, Assumptions, and the Visibility of Failure